mo-rahdar/Mo-Rahdar/README.md

 ### Hi There 👋

-🚀 I'm Mohammad, a passionate data enthusiast with a keen interest in Business Analytics, Statistical Analysis, and Machine Learning.
+🚀 I'm Mo, a passionate data enthusiast with a keen interest in Business Analytics, Statistical Analysis, and Machine Learning.

 📊 I thrive on transforming raw data into actionable insights.
 My background includes developing and implementing machine learning models, leveraging statistical analysis for meaningful interpretations, and optimizing processes to drive business efficiency.